itcomusic/winsvc/README.md

 - Restarts service on failure. `winsvc.Config` has parameter `RestartOnFailure` which not must equal zero value for restarting.
 - `context.CancelFunc` for graceful self shutdown.
 - Kills process if it is stopping for a long time. `winsvc.Config` has parameter `TimeoutStop` which it default equals value setting in registry.
-- Catchs panic and prints stack trace using default logger.
+- Prints stack trace using default logger.
 - Package uses os.Chdir for easy using relative path.

 ### Install